VIC-20 Technical Details and Trivia

 - a cassette port - 12-pin male edge connector.

-NOTE: Older VIC-20s use a 2-pin power socket - this outputs 9v AC, not DC, from its PSU.
+NOTE: Older VIC-20s use a 2-pin power socket - this outputs 9v AC, not DC, from its PSU, rated at 3A.
 These were used on VIC-20 revisions A and B.

 Hover over the image for connector locations

 - It came with 5K of RAM, but 1.5K of this was reserved by the system for use with things such as video display and dynamic aspects of the ROM-resident BASIC interpreter and kernel (low level OS).

 - The RAM was expandable using plug-in cartridges, and Commodore released Port Expander boxes that allowed more than one cartridge to be fitted at the same time.
 Commodore RAM cartridges were available in 3K, 8K or 16K, with or without a BASIC ROM extension.
 Later, third-parties released 32K RAM expansion cartridges.
 Whenever a RAM cartridge was installed, the VIC-20's internal memory map was reorganised to cater for the expansion.
 This meant often that programs were incompatible unless a very specific amount of RAM was detected.